varunbv25/AI-image-resizer/README.md

 - **Scale Factor Control**: 1.1x to 4x scaling options or custom target resolutions
 - **Upscaling Only**: Constrained to only enlarge images, not reduce size
 - **Minimum Constraints**: Target resolution cannot be smaller than original
-- **Batch Processing**: Support for processing multiple images simultaneously
+- **Batch Processing**: Support for processing multiple images simultaneously with sidebar UI
+- **Per-Image Settings**: Customize scale factor, target resolution, and quality for each image individually
+- **Batch Actions**: Process all images at once with default settings or customize each one
+- **Status Tracking**: Real-time status indicators (pending, processing, completed, error) for each image
+- **Bulk Download**: Download all processed images as a ZIP file or individually
 - **Quality Preservation**: Maintains image clarity and detail during upscaling
 - **Format Optimization**: Automatic format selection for best quality-to-size ratio